Will you be careful?

 Paint San Clemente is free to the public and runs from Saturday June 15 -- Sunday June 23.
 It kicks off with the Quick Draw and Sale on Saturday June 15.
 Artists who choose to participate in the overall plein air competition will continue to paint around town throughout the week.
 Awards are given Saturday June 22, and an outdoor art sale will take place Saturday June 22 -- Sunday June 23.
 For more info visit: paintsanclemente.com

-I’m an aspiring fine artist with a passion for plein air painting.
-I try to capture and share the moments of beauty I find in the world around me.
+I have a passion for plein air painting.
+I try to capture and share the moments of beauty I find.
+You can see some of my work online at: